jhomlala/betterplayer/README.md

   ///Should player use hls tracks final bool useHlsTracks;

+  ///Should player use hls audio tracks final bool useHlsAudioTracks;

   ///List of strings that represents tracks names.
   ///If empty, then better player will choose name based on track parameters